mouuff/trendview/README.md

 ## Prerequisites

-Before you can use TrendView, ensure you have the following installed:
+Before using TrendView, ensure you have the following installed:

-- **Golang**: You can download and install Golang from [the official website](https://golang.org/dl/).
+- **Golang**: Download and install Golang from [the official website](https://golang.org/dl/).
-- **Ollama**: Follow the installation instructions provided on [Ollama's website](https://ollama.com/).
+- **Ollama**: Download and install Ollama from [Ollama's website](https://ollama.com/).

-Run ollama in server mode:
+To run Ollama in server mode, use the following command:

 ```sh
 ollama serve